jgardella/nancy/README.md

 ## Build

-Run `gen.sh` to generate the lexer and parser.
+`gen.sh` to generate the lexer and parser.

-Run `cabal install` to install packages.
+`stack setup` to install GHC.

-Run `cabal build` to build executables.
+`stack install` to build executables.

+`stack test` to run tests.